How I Structure RubyGems

 Tests

-Your code should be tested, but you don’t need to distribute the tests in the Gem file.
+Your code should be tested.
+You don’t need to distribute the tests in the gem file itself, though.

 Logging

-Unless you are providing a logger implementation, it is not your responsibility to configure logging.
-Logging is good, and can be very useful while debugging, so the solution is not to avoid logging.
-What I want to do is give your code a logger that I have configured to my liking.
-It will support the Logger interface.
-Please make the logger you use an option in your code, let me pass my logger to you, stop worrying about logging configuration.
+Unless you’re providing a logger implementation, it’s not your job to configure logging.
+Logging is good and incredibly useful for debugging, so the answer isn’t to avoid it.
+What I want is to give your code a logger that I’ve configured to my liking.
+It will support the standard Logger interface.
+Please make the logger an option — let me pass mine to you — and stop worrying about logging configuration.

-You can easily allow this by using the NullLogger if no logger is passed to your code:
+You can do this easily by defaulting to NullLogger when no logger is provided:

 require "null_logger"